 While choreography diagrams look quite similar to process diagrams both have task nodes, control flow edges, and gateways-there are important conceptual differences.
-Consider the choreography diagram shown in Figure 5.42.
-There is a sequence of choreography tasks shown, involving a customer, a reseller, and a payment organization.
+Consider the choreography diagram shown in Figure 6.40, which shows a sequence of choreography tasks, involving a customer, a reseller, and a payment organization.
 To explicitly state the start and the end of a choreography, BPMN choreography diagrams provide a limited set of start events and end events.

 First, the customer orders products by sending an order message to the reseller.
 The reseller confirms the order by sending a confirmation message.

 In the next step, the customer sends the funds to the payment organization, which confirms the payment.

-Fig. 5.42.
+Fig. 6.40.
 Choreography diagram that is not enforceable, since the reseller cannot know if the customer has already sent the funds